aalemayhu/cantera/README.md

 ## Design

-The app consists mainly of two view controllers [AdsCollectionViewController](cantera/Controller/AdsCollectionViewController.swift) and
+The app consists of one view controller [AdsCollectionViewController](cantera/Controller/AdsCollectionViewController.swift).
-[AdsDetailViewController](cantera/Controller/AdsDetailViewController.swift).
-The AdsCollectionViewController let's you pick advertisements from the grid which are then opened in the detail view.
-I was initially going to with a UISwitch to toggle between all ads and the favourites, but after asking for feedback from a friend.
-He suggested instead to use bar button items and a stronger colour for the favorite icon.
-I incorporated his feedback.
+The controllers main content view is a collection view that uses the [AdViewCollectionViewCell](cantera/View/AdViewCollectionViewCell.swift).
+The other views are [LoadingIndicatorView](cantera/View/LoadingIndicatorView.swift), [EmptyCollectionView](cantera/View/EmptyCollectionView.swift) and [FavoriteButton](cantera/View/FavoriteButton.swift).

+The networking requests are managed by the [RequestHandler](cantera/Handlers/RequestHandler.swift).
+For the persistence [StorageHandler](cantera/Handlers/StorageHandler.swift) is used.

 ## Potential improvements